Koolkat29/shan/README.md

 *Disabled Minimize button.
 Focusing on using Close Button only to Hide the Main Window and Ui

-Not intended to share or to abuse and exploit.
+An exploit but NOT intended to share or to abuse.
 THIS IS FOR EDUCATIONAL PURPOSE ONLY

 ![1000121268](https://github.com/user-attachments/assets/7b45d865-b442-4c67-8d4d-fae27b21a91f)
 ![1000121269](https://github.com/user-attachments/assets/7107c12d-8fc0-418a-951d-7eab15bd5167)